Starscream29/Single-Player-TicTacToe/README.md

 # Single-Player-TicTacToe
 Android app for playing tictactoe by yourself

+Download app-release.apk on an android device and install the app to play.

 The ai is programmed to never allow a trivial win, that is, the only way for the player to win is to perform a double trap.
 The Ai will attempt to win, then attempt to block a player win, and if neither condition is present, the ai will simple make a random move.

 Order of turns is randomly determined at the start of each round.